Trump ties 'rigged witch hunt' to decision to revoke Brennan's security clearance

 His decision was also praised by some Republicans and criticized by others in the party.

-Sen. Bob Corker, R-Tenn., said on Thursday he thought the move was "a banana republic kind of thing."
+Sen. Bob Corker of Tennessee said on Thursday he thought the move was "a banana republic kind of thing."

 "I don’t like it," he said.
 "It was obviously done in a retaliatory way."

-However, Sen. Orrin Hatch, R-Utah, echoed the supportive reactions of many GOP senators Thursday, saying he was fine with the decision because Brennan was a "partisan."
+However, Sen. Orrin Hatch of Utah echoed the supportive reactions of many GOP senators Thursday, saying he was fine with the decision because Brennan was a "partisan."